MikeBl4ck/MikeBl4ck/README.md

-- 👋 What's Up, I’m Michael Azar Black Jr.
+# 👋 My name is Michael Azar Black Jr.

 🔴⚫️⚪️ _ _ I'm a Young and Passionate Programmer from Atlanta, Georgia _ _ ⚪️⚫️🔴
+- I’m committed to expanding my skills, taking on meaningful challenges, and contributing to environments where innovation and creativity matter.

-- I'm A Current:
+# I'm A Current:
-    - 💻 Computer Science Major with skills including: Data Analysis, Computer Programming, C++, Java, Hardware and Software installment, and Web Development
+    - 💻 Computer Science Major with experience in Data Analysis, C++, Java, Computer Programming, Hardware/Software Installation, and Web Development, with a strong focus on problem-solving, hands-on learning, and efficiency.
-    - 🎵 Music Technology Minor with skills including: Recording Arts, Sound Design, Sound Engineering, Audio Development, DAW functionality, and Music Theory.
+    - 🎵 Music Producer (Additional Passion) skilled in Recording Arts, Sound Design, Sound Engineering, Audio Development, DAW functionality, and Music Theory, giving me a unique technical–creative blend that enhances my approach to both programming and audio-based projects.
-- 🔎 My goal is to utilize my skills for the betterment of a community, and gain further experience within my field of interest while building/contributing to a professional environment.
+- 🔎 My Goal: To apply my growing skill set to meaningful projects, contribute to a forward-thinking organization, and continue developing into a well-rounded professional who brings value, curiosity, and teamwork to every community and environment I'm part of.

 🎓 Utility + Languages: